UNOTeaching/project-python-sudoku/README.md

 sudoku(8,1,8) sudoku(8,2,4) sudoku(8,3,9) sudoku(8,4,6) sudoku(8,5,5) sudoku(8,6,1) sudoku(8,7,7) sudoku(8,8,3) sudoku(8,9,2).
 sudoku(9,1,1) sudoku(9,2,7) sudoku(9,3,2) sudoku(9,4,4) sudoku(9,5,8) sudoku(9,6,3) sudoku(9,7,9) sudoku(9,8,5) sudoku(9,9,6)
 ```
-representing the solution displayed in the begining of this page, then the attribute ```board``` should contain the follwoing dictionary
+representing the solution displayed at the begining of this page, then the attribute ```board``` should contain the following dictionary
 ```python
 {
    (1, 1): 5, (1, 2): 3, (1, 3): 4, (1, 4): 6, (1, 5): 7, (1, 6): 8, (1, 7): 9, (1, 8): 1, (1, 9): 2,